jcpaik/erdos-tuza-valtr/README.md

 - `Lib/List/Defs.lean` for the definitions related to a list

 The rest are only required for the proof of the main theorem.
-The directories `Config`, `Etv`, and `Main` loosely corresponds to Section 2, Section 3 & 4, and Section 5 of the manuscript respectively.
+The directories `Config`, `Etv`, and `Main` loosely corresponds to Section 2, Section 3 & 4, and Section 5 of the paper respectively.